Matt Heath (footballer)

 Matthew Philip Heath (born 1 November 1981) is an English former footballer who last played for Tadcaster Albion.
 Heath has previously played in the Premier League for Leicester City and in the Football League for Stockport County, Coventry City, Leeds United, Colchester United, Brighton & Hove Albion and Southend United.
-He famously scored from a header via a corner against Burnley in 2007.

 Career

 Leicester City

 Heath began his career at his hometown club Leicester City in 2001.
 He made sixty appearances for the club, scoring six goals and gaining Premier League experience during his time at the Walkers Stadium.
 He was also loaned out to Stockport County in the 2003–04 season to gain first-team experience.
 Heath played a total of 13 league games in the Premier League as Leicester suffered relegation to the Championship.
 Nonetheless, he believed the club could regain promotion in May 2004.

 Heath scored against Coventry City for Leicester in a 3–0 win in the 2004–05 season before being signed by Coventry City for a nominal fee in 2005, by his former Leicester boss Micky Adams.